 Please note the 1960 Hemmets Journal is the traditional Cassius Clay/Muhammad Ali rookie card and will get the most Benjamins at auction.

 Muhammad Ali Autograph Cards

-There are no Muhammad Ali auto cards so to speak or at least how we know autograph cards today (i.e. card companies obtain the auto).
-The only way you will find an autographed Muhammad Ali boxing card is if he signed the card in person.
+There are no Muhammad Ali auto cards, so to speak, or at least how we know autograph cards today (i.e., card companies obtain the auto).
+Only you will find an autographed Muhammad Ali boxing card if he signed the card in person.

 The best way to find a Muhammad Ali/Cassius Clay auto card? eBay!

 Search for Muhammad Ali Autographed Cards on eBay